2024 MotoE World Championship

+Héctor Garzó (pictured in 2019) was the 2024 MotoE World Riders' Champion.

-The 2024 MotoE World Championship (known officially as the 2024 FIM Enel MotoE World Championship for sponsorship reasons) was the sixth season of the MotoE World Championship for electric motorcycle racing and was part of the 76th F.I.M.
-Grand Prix motorcycle racing season.
+The 2024 MotoE World Championship (known officially as the 2024 FIM Enel MotoE World Championship for sponsorship reasons) was the sixth season of the MotoE World Championship for electric motorcycle racing and was a part of the 76th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.

 Héctor Garzó became MotoE World Champion after finishing fourth in race 1 of the San Marino round.

 Teams and riders

 All teams used the series-specified Ducati V21L.